 The definition of real-time tracking is changing.
 Beyond knowing the status of a shipment, real-time tracking uses data and predictive analytics to improve efficiency and visibility throughout the supply chain.

-Last-mile tracking is essential for companies to avoid pilferages and track the movement of their stock.
-This is what last-mile tracking solutions aim for, end-to-end visibility.
+Last-mile carrier tracking is essential for companies to avoid pilferage and track the movement of their stock.
+This is what last-mile carrier tracking solutions aim for, end-to-end visibility.

-End-to-end visibility is a combination of internal last-mile tracking (for businesses) and last-mile tracking for customers.
+End-to-end visibility is a combination of internal last mile carrier tracking (for businesses) and last mile tracking for customers.
 The leaders in the logistics industry have set end-to-end visibility as an emerging business requirement.

 Your last-mile providers should be able to handle two things; shipment visibility for consumers and solving the internal delivery challenges.
-Last-mile tracking handles visibility requirements of logistics providers and customers.
+Last-mile carrier tracking handles the visibility requirements of logistics providers and customers.

 The rising consumerism has made last-mile tracking the most crucial aspect for logistics businesses in 2020.
 Beyond this growing consumerism, here is why last-mile tracking matters the most for businesses in 2020.

-Why is last-mile tracking essential for businesses in 2020?
+Why is last mile carrier tracking essential for businesses in 2020?

 Logistic providers demand complete visibility and control over last-mile operations.
 They require a setup that has versatile and customizable delivery dashboards that communicate critical information and guide supply chain professionals in making optimal decisions.
 Last-mile tracking solutions provide that setup for last-mile deliveries.

-Four essential reasons last-mile tracking matters the most for businesses in 2020:
+Four essential reasons last mile carrier tracking matters the most for businesses in 2020: